 How Many Truck Drivers In The US?

 The ongoing truck driver shortage begs the question: how many truckers are in the United States?
-Well, the number of drivers is at an all-time high.
-Over 3.5 million people work as truckers according to the U.S. Census Bureau.
+The number of drivers stands at 3.49 million, according to data compiled during 2021 by the American Trucking Associations.
 Yet even with an unprecedented amount of drivers available, the United States still has a historic shortage of roughly 80,000 truckers.
 Many believe the problem is only going to get worse.